oscar-bender-stone/honors-thesis/source/1_introduction.typ

 However, there are more challenges to storing the knowledge therein, as recognized by several papers, including @FAIR_guiding_science.
-Firstly, journals are usually highly specialized, require an immense understanding of the broader concepts involved and nomenclautre used.
+Firstly, journals are usually highly specialized, require an immense understanding of the broader concepts involved and nomenclature used.
 This is clear in the sciences, as explored in @hierarchy_science, @specialized_science.
 Additionally, representing knowledge can be difficult.
 In mathematics, for example, several attempts have been made to catalog major theories and results.
 [DESCRIBE ATTEMPTS &